slangenbach/notes/coding_problems.md

 ## General

 * If an input is sorted or in a specific order this may mean that you can solve the problem in linear time
+* When dealing with an array problem, sort it and see if any patterns emerge
+* Always ask if you are allowed to do in-place operations to given inputs

 ## Arrays